Comfort food: easy cheesy spinach gnocchi

 100g cherry tomatoes

-150g cheese, randomly chopped – use whatever flavoursome cheese you have in the fridge: mature cheddar, mozzarella and Gubbeen are good.
+150g cheese, randomly chopped or grated – use whatever flavoursome cheese you have in the fridge: a combination like mature cheddar, mozzarella and Gubbeen is good here

-Heat oven to 220C / 200 fan bake.
+Heat oven to 220C / 200 fanbake.
 Bring a large pan of salted water to the boil.
 Add the gnocchi and cook until they start to float to the surface.
-This only takes about a minute so keep a close eye on the pan and drain when they’re cooked.
+This only takes a couple of minutes so keep a close eye on the pan and drain when they’re cooked.

 Tip the cooked gnocchi back into the empty pan and add the spinach, pesto, garlic, butter beans and cherry tomatoes.
-Scatter with the chopped cheese.
+Mix well.
+Scrape into a large ovenproof baking dish and scatter with the chopped cheese.
 Bake for 15-20 mins until all bubbling and brown on top.